BaybhinProgramming25/DistributedMaps/README.md

 ./docker-compose-install.sh
 ```

-__Note: This assumes you are using a Linux distribution, there is currently no equivalent script for Windows yet__

 ## Disclaimer #2:

-Due to GitHub's size limit of 100 MBs and the need to use GitLFS, it is best to download the map data from the following website:
+Due to GitHub's size limit of 100 MBs and the need to use GitLFS, you will need to __create the map-data folder__

 ```
 https://download.geofabrik.de/